[Moderate revision–posted 1/20/23 (replaces 3/30/18 edition)]

 c.
 Whenever possible, problems should be solved at the administrative level at which they arise.
 However, each member of the Texas Tech University faculty shall have the right to a hearing and an appeal for redress of grievance through established channels.
 Access to these channels is restricted to university employees or those who were employees when the action or inaction leading to the grievance occurred.

 A faculty member may present a grievance without retaliation.
-The filing of a grievance, however, shall not affect the ability of Texas Tech University to pursue disciplinary or separation actions.
+The filing of a grievance, however, shall not affect the ability of Texas Tech University to pursue corrective or separation actions.

 e.
 A faculty member holding an administrative position will have access to these procedures with regard to faculty duties, but not with regard to administrative duties (see OP 70.10, Non-faculty Employee Complaint Procedures).